 What does “successful” mean?

-We refer to the success metric as the “course completion rate”: This figure indicates how much content participants viewed on average.
+We define the key figure for success as the “course completion rate”: This number indicates how many content pieces the participants viewed on average.

 Example of the course completion rate